 Direction

-On forest and field paths, between fields and small forests, the route now heads out of Lindenharter Forst towards Creußen, on the Main cycle path.
-To the side, a little further away, are the villages of Wasserkraut and Gottsfeld.
-Via Bühl you finally cycle to Creußen.
+On forest and field paths, between fields and small woods, the route now heads out of the Lindenhart Forest towards Creußen on the Main cycle path.
+The villages of Wasserkraut and Gottsfeld lie to the side, some distance away.
+You finally cycle to Creußen via Bühl.

 Perhaps you would like to stop for a snack?
-Then the Backhaus Kutzer in Bayreuther Straße 8 or Bäckerei Heizer in Neuhofer Straße 4 in Creußen are ideal.
+Then the Kutzer bakery at Bayreuther Straße 8 or the Heizer bakery at Neuhofer Straße 4 in Creußen are the places to go.

 Creußen stoneware was world-famous in the 17th and 18th centuries.
-In the 19th century there were the first collections of various vessels, which were documented by the town fathers.
-These collections were soon pressed by people interested in buying them, whereupon the then mayor Grüner decided that the collected jugs and vessels should be preserved as a collection and "put on display" for posterity.
+In the 19th century, there were the first collections of various vessels, which were documented by the town fathers.
+These collections soon came under pressure from interested buyers, whereupon the then mayor Grüner decided that the collected jugs and vessels should be preserved as a collection and "put on display" for posterity.

-The jug museum is located in the medieval town centre of Creußen.
+The Krügemuseum is located in the medieval town centre of Creußen.
 It is housed directly on the town wall in the former gatekeeper's house and in the northern town gate and is home to a special treasure: the world-famous Creußen stoneware.
-It was once "good manners" among the nobility and patricians to have richly decorated drinking jugs made with their own coat of arms or name.
-The high esteem in which they were held by their former users and their heirs has ensured that the vessels have been preserved.
+It was once "good manners" for the nobility and patricians to have richly decorated drinking jugs made with their own coat of arms or name.
+The high esteem in which these vessels were held by their former users and their heirs has ensured their preservation.

 Am Rennsteig 8